To learn more about Ted Ryce and his work, click this link below: CLICK HERE for more on Ted Ryce <<<

 Ted Ryce: Oh, yeah.

 David Tian: So, that’s the context of the question and I thought you’d be a great guy to ask about that.
 I’m also- because I’ve tried a part of month two of one of your fitness programs, and that was a lot of fun.
 I want to share about that.
 But I wanted to start with your journey and the things that you’ve gone through.
 And you’ve been public speaking and giving this story around the world for years already.
 So, there’s a long version of it which guys can go and find.
 I don’t want to rush you through it because I really want to respect the experience you went through.
-But man, I’m based out here and a lot of my work with live clients is in Singapore, which is a utopia.
-It literally is a government-engineered perfection.
+But man, I’m based out here and a lot of my work with live clients is in Singapore, which is like a utopia.
+Like it literally is a government-engineered perfection.

 Ted Ryce: Yeah, or someone got their cellphone stolen, yeah.